 “Games” & Toys to Try

 Spend some time observing your rabbit to see what her play personality is.
 Rabbits like games that cater to their natural instincts.
+Rabbits are not dogs, they don’t play games like fetch or tug.
 Some rabbits like knocking things over, some like to steal things and then run off, some like shredding & digging, some like throwing things, some enjoy figuring out puzzles

-Bowling bunnies: get a child’s plastic bowling set and set the pins up for your bunny, stand up a few toilet paper tubes or empty oatmeal cans (stuff them with hay or treats for added interest)
+Bowling bunnies: get a child’s plastic bowling set and set the pins up for your bunny to knock over.
+You can also stand up a few toilet paper tubes or empty oatmeal cans (stuff them with hay or treats for added interest)

-Furry bunny thieves: lay on the floor with an envelope, stick or other small object in your hand and let her steal it, take it back and repeat, sit with an apple slice or other treat in your open palm and let your bunny take it.
+Furry bunny thief: lay on the floor with an envelope, stick, or other small object in your hand and let her steal it, take it back and repeat.
+Sit with an apple slice or other treat in your open palm and let your bunny take it.

-Furry destroyers: fill a shoe box with shredded paper and let her go to town, give him a straw mat to dig at, give her a newspaper or phone book and let her shred it up, cardboard boxes for them to hide in and chew on
+Furry destroyers: fill a shoe box with shredded paper and let her go to town, give her a straw mat to dig at.
+Let them shred a newspaper or phone book.
+Set up cardboard boxes for them to hide in and chew on

 Baseball bunnies: rabbits that like to toss things will love plastic baby toys (like plastic key sets), knotted jute ropes, small blocks of wood, plastic cat toys with bells, willow balls, toilet paper tubes

 Brainy bunnies: logic games are great mental stimulation.
-Hide a papaya tablet in a loosely closed fist, hold both fists in front of your rabbit and make him choose the fist with a treat before giving it to him.
+Hide a papaya tablet (you can find these in the vitamin section at most nutrition stores and they are great for bunny digestion) or use some other type of treat in a loosely closed fist.
+Hold both fists in front of your rabbit and make him choose the fist with a treat before giving it to him.
 There are all kinds of logic toys for sale that have your rabbit perform various tasks to get rewards.
 You can make your own by cutting a couple holes in a toilet paper tube and putting small treats in it (make the holes larger than the treat), tape up the ends and have your rabbit roll it around to get the treats out